msbuild-2023-pre05/PRE05-dotnet-template/labs/lab2.md

     1. Click on the `Source Control` pane ![image](https://user-images.githubusercontent.com/19912012/200052933-8c2cb0d6-5474-49fd-8f4a-41d9a9509031.png).
     2. Notice the `devcontainer.json` file is in the `Changes` section.
+    3. Stage the changes by clicking the `+` button next to each changed file or the `Changes` heading.
-    3. Add a commit message - something like: `adding dev container - fixes #1`
+    4. Add a commit message - something like: `adding dev container - fixes #1`
-    4. A warning may appear - you can click `Always`.
+    5. Click the `✔️ Commit` button.
     5. Click on the `Sync Changes 1 ^` button to push your change (or run `git push` from the terminal window).
     6. A warning may appear - you can click `OK, Don't Show Again`.
     </details>